Verifiable Encodings for Secure Homomorphic Analytics: Security Proof for PE ( )

-\descr{Game1:} We modify the verification procedure in Game0 such that the challenger checks whether the program $\mathcal{P}$ is well formed or not (\ie all inputs are authenticated or unauthenticated inputs do not occur in the computation) using a probabilistic polynomial identity testing (see~\cite{cryptoeprint:2015:194} Prop.1):
+\descr{Game1:} We modify the verification procedure in Game0 such that the challenger checks whether the program $\mathcal{P}$ is well-formed or not (\ie all inputs are authenticated) using probabilistic polynomial identity testing (see~\cite{cryptoeprint:2015:194} Prop.1): \begingroup